THE FATHER-HEART OF GOD

 The Parable of the Father’s Love

-Luke, Chapter 15 is famous for what is called, The Parable of the Prodigal Son.
+Luke, Chapter 15 is famous for what is called The Parable of the Prodigal Son.
 I’d like to suggest that it is not primarily about the prodigal.
-It is the first of three parables and the third builds pointedly on the first two to reveal The Father’s Heart.
+It is the first of three parables, and the third builds pointedly on the first two to reveal The Father’s Heart.

 Luke opens the setting for these three parables by revealing Jesus’ audience (vv.
 1-3).
-The religious establishment of the day were aggravated beyond comprehension at Jesus’ open-hearted and generous acceptance of the dregs of society: the lost, the last and the least.
+The religious establishment of the day was aggravated beyond comprehension at Jesus’ open-hearted and generous acceptance of the dregs of society: the lost, the last and the least.
 “This man receives sinners, and even eats with them!” complained the indignant religious leaders.

 Jesus then tells them, not one, but three parables.
 Jesus seldom did this.
 It was not His habit to underline a point He was making.
-Yet the fact that Jesus tells three parables to hammer one point, and concludes with one of the longest parables He ever told, seems to add significance to it.
+Yet the fact that Jesus tells three parables to hammer one point and concludes with one of the longest parables He ever told, seems to add significance to it.

 As if Jesus had not made His point, He then goes for the jugular.
-In a kind of jab-jab-and knock-out, Jesus then tells the parable of the faithful Father, revealing the love of the Father not just for lost sheep, not just for a lost coin, but for His beloved children.
+In a kind of jab, jab and knock-out, Jesus then tells the parable of the faithful Father, revealing the love of the Father not just for lost sheep, not just for a lost coin, but for His beloved children.

-This is primarily not a parable about the prodigal son even though he is the primary beneficiary in the story.
-The parable essentially reveals the Fatherhood of God and the message is, in fact, directed to the religious leaders represented by the older brother in the story.
-The younger, prodigal son only features to expose the older, religious brother’s hard-heart and to reveal the extravagance of the Father’s lavish, unconditional love.
+This is not primarily a parable about the prodigal son, even though he is the primary beneficiary in the story.
+The parable essentially reveals the Fatherhood of God, and the message is, in fact, directed to the religious leaders represented by the older brother in the story.
+The younger, prodigal son only features to expose the older, religious brother’s hard heart and to reveal the extravagance of the Father’s lavish, unconditional love.

-According to the Jewish law on inheritance, the older son would receive two-thirds of the inheritance, and the younger son would receive one-third.
+According to the Jewish law on inheritance, the older son would receive two-thirds of the inheritance and the younger son would receive one-third.
 A Jewish father brought his children into their inheritance while he was still alive, and in this story, the father clearly released both sons into their inheritance at this time (v.
 12).

-The next few verses highlight the popular, well-known account of how the younger, prodigal son wasted his heritance in wild living, only coming to his senses after being forced to scrap for a meal with a pig … not exactly a kosher moment (vv.
+The next few verses highlight the popular, well-known account of how the younger, prodigal son wasted his inheritance in wild living, only coming to his senses after being forced to scrap for a meal with a pig … not exactly a kosher moment (vv.
 13-19).

 But let’s pick up the less popular account of what the older son did not do with his inheritance.

 Notice the way Jesus describes the oldest son’s actions and reactions.
-First we learn that “the older son was in the field” working (v.
+First, we learn that “the older son was in the field” working (v.
 25).
-The man is hard working and dutiful.
+The man is hardworking and dutiful.

 However, when confused by the sounds of celebration, who does he inquire of?
 “He called one of the servants and asked what these things meant” (v.
 26).
 What?
-He asks the servants rather than his father?
+He asked the servants rather than his father?